 IRAM was founded in 1979 by the French CNRS (Centre National de la Recherche Scientifique), the German MPG (Max-Planck-Gesellschaft) and the Spanish IGN (Instituto Geográfico Nacional) - initially an associate member, becoming a full member in 1990.
 Today, the institute is considered a model of scientific multinational cooperation.

 IRAM’s headquarters are located in Grenoble.
 With a staff of more than 120 scientists, engineers, technicians and administrative personnel, IRAM maintains and develops two observatories: the 30-meter telescope located on Pico Veleta near Granada in Spain, and the NOEMA interferometer (an array of currently eight 15-meter antennas) in the French Alps.
-Both instruments are prime facilities for radio astronomy and the most powerful observatories today operating at millimeter wavelengths.
+Both instruments are prime facilities for radio astronomy and among the most powerful observatories today operating at millimeter wavelengths.

 These radio telescopes play a crucial role in modern astronomy, as they enable the study of cold matter through measuring the emission of molecular gas and dust – key elements in the formation of stars and galaxies and thus for the evolution of the universe.
 This wavelength range is essential to astronomy, since dust and gas-enshrouded cosmic objects remain optically invisible.
 Using radio techniques, astronomers can push the frontiers, penetrate the most distant galaxies, analyse black holes at the edge of the observable universe and trace the cosmological radiation up to its source, the Big Bang.